 Assessment methods and criteria

 The assessment of the achievement of the objectives of the course consists of a written exam.
-Through questions about the contents of the course will be determined whether the student has achieved the goal of knowledge and understanding of the content.
+Through the use of a printed questionnaire with closed/open questions it will be determined whether the student has achieved the goal of knowledge and understanding of the content.